Ratchet-tools/Test/README.md

 kubectl get pods -A
 ```

-Olso please check the cluster IP address which is used to access Visual Flow application and other related services running on the same cluster.
+Olso please check the <a id="#clusterIP">cluster IP address<a> which is used to access Visual Flow application and other related services running on the same cluster.
 ```bash
 minikube ip
 ```